Who we are

 Antonio Lysy (President), Michael P. Bertrando (Vice President), Theresa Chaides (Secretary/Treasurer)

-Nancy Bertrando, Suzanne Deal Booth, Michael Cioffi, AMB Robert Gosende, Katia Lysy, Benedetta Origo, Bruno Santonocito, AMB Urs Ziswiler.
+Nancy Bertrando, Suzanne Deal Booth, Michael Cioffi, AMB Robert Gosende, Katia Lysy, Margaret Lysy, Fabio Madonna, Benedetta Origo, Bruno Santonocito, AMB Urs Ziswiler.